Pumpkintitan/CSCI-2270/Stonks Man/README.md

 and then run the program like any ordinary C++ program

-##Commands in-game
+## Commands in-game
-The help menu will tell you everything you will need to know
+The help menu will tell you everything you will need to know:

 ~~~
 You are a businessman who is trying to get lucky and become a millionaire by playing the stock market.